tshepang/blog/content/Rust week of 2017-03-16.md

 +++

 I made [two][] [contributions] this past week.
-Meanwhile, a friend of mine has announced [a Rust guide] he\'s been working on.
+Meanwhile, a friend of mine has announced [a Rust guide] he's been working on.
 I made [some small contributions] in its early days.

   [two]: https://github.com/pyfisch/cbor/pull/27